Why Adam Works Better with $\beta_1 = \beta_2$: The Missing Gradient Scale Invariance Principle: Effect of the First Order Gradient Scale Invariance in Training

+Figure~\ref{fig:betas-1} illustrates representative training runs for NanoGPT on WikiText.
+The row-wise comparison makes the effect of the momentum parameters clear: for a fixed \(\beta_1\), moving \(\beta_2\) away from the diagonal generally increases the oscillation of \(\|\mathbf{R}_k\|\), while \(\beta_1=\beta_2\) yields the smoothest update trajectory.
+In unstable off-diagonal cases, especially when \(\beta_1>\beta_2\), the update norm can leave the plotting range; the reported value of \(\omega\) still captures this instability quantitatively.

+This pattern matches the theory.
+On the diagonal, the explicit scale-lag channel in \(\mathbf{R}_k\) vanishes, shifting the update toward its scale-invariant sign component and reducing norm oscillations.
+The corresponding plots for the remaining experiments are reported in Appendix~\ref{appendix:additional_experiments}, where the same qualitative behavior is observed.

 Table \ref{tab:omega_grid_pvalues_real} summarizes the oscillation values $\omega=\omega(\beta_{1},\beta_{2})$ across all experiments.
-For each fixed $\beta_{1}$, the minimum oscillation is systematically attained on the diagonal $\beta_{2}=\beta_{1}$.
+For each fixed $\beta_{1}$, the minimum oscillation is typically attained on the diagonal $\beta_{2}=\beta_{1}$.
 This trend is further quantified by the \emph{Rate} column, which reports the fraction of cases, fixing $\beta_{1}$ and the random seed, in which the minimizing $\beta_{2}$ coincides with $\beta_{1}$.

 To assess the statistical significance of this effect, we perform a simple hypothesis test.
-Fixing the network, dataset, $\beta_{1}$, and random seed, we identify the value of $\beta_{2}$ that minimizes $\omega$.
-Under the null hypothesis that no structural alignment is present, this minimizing $\beta_{2}$ is uniformly distributed among the $3$ tested values, so that $\mathbb{P}(\beta_{2}^{\star}=\beta_{1})=1/3$.
+Fixing the model, dataset, $\beta_{1}$, and random seed, we identify the value of $\beta_{2}$ that minimizes $\omega$.
+Under the null hypothesis that no structural alignment is present, this minimizing $\beta_{2}$ is uniformly distributed among the $3$ tested values, so that $\mathbb{P}(\beta_{2}^{\star}=\beta_{1})=1/3$ (or $1/5$ for the $5$ tested values in the ResNet18 experiment).
 We record whether the diagonal is selected and aggregate this indicator over all evaluated rows, obtaining a count $K$ over $N$ trials.
 Under the null, $K$ follows a $\mathrm{Binomial}(N,1/3)$ distribution.
 Statistical significance is quantified reporting the probability of observing at least $K$ diagonal selections.
 The resulting $p$-values, reported in the last column of Table \ref{tab:omega_grid_pvalues_real}, strongly favor the alternative hypothesis in all settings.
 The few values closer to the conventional threshold arise precisely in configurations with fewer independent seeds, where statistical power is reduced.
 Overall, the evidence supports the same conclusion: in the explored regime, the diagonal $\beta_{1}=\beta_{2}$ minimizes the oscillation of $\|\mathbf{R}_k\|$.

 These results thus demonstrate that the first-order gradient scale invariance identified in the continuous-time analysis leaves a clear and measurable imprint in practical training.
 The regime $\beta_{1}=\beta_{2}$ is not merely a convenient hyperparameter choice, but the configuration in which Adam exhibits the most stable update dynamics, in direct agreement with the theoretical characterization.